 press release in advance of the 2019 UN Climate Action Summit in New York calling on society to end its “addiction to fossil fuels” and to replace them with renewable energy alternatives.

-A non-exhaustive compilation of Special Procedures reports concerning climate change can be found
+Download the Non-exhaustive compilation of Special Procedures reports concerning climate change (PDF).